 Amazon is the world’s biggest eCommerce platform, handling more product searches on a monthly basis than Google.
 It’s also a lot easier to optimise for, thanks to its relatively simple algorithm.
 Make no mistake, this is a crucial platform for today’s retailers and it’s one of the first places consumers go when they’re looking to buy products.

-If you want to start optimising for Amazon or think you’re not performing as well as you could be on the marketplace, check out our Amazon optimisation service or get in touch with our Amazon experts.
+If you want to start optimising for Amazon or think you’re not performing as well as you could be on the marketplace, check out our Amazon SEO service or get in touch with our Amazon experts.